QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show f(missing);      # even user-defined functions
     @show mean(x);

-The purpose of this is to ensure that failures do not silently fail and provide meaningless numerical results
+The purpose of this is to ensure that failures do not silently fail and provide meaningless numerical results.

 This even applies for the comparison of values, which